AndyStubbs/AsteroidsWeb/README.md

 # asteroids

 Asteroids is a classic arcade-inspired game where players navigate a spaceship through space, avoiding and destroying asteroids to survive as long as possible.
-The game combines fast-paced action with simple yet addictive mechanics.

 ## Features
 - **Arcade-style gameplay**: Pilot your spaceship and destroy asteroids for high scores.
-- **Classic mechanics**: Inspired by the original Asteroids arcade game with a modern graphics.
+- **Classic mechanics**: Inspired by the original Asteroids arcade game.
 - **Dynamic challenges**: Asteroids move at varying speeds, increasing difficulty as the game progresses.

 ---